Faptax (FAPTAX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Faptax Historical Price

-According to the latest data gathered on Faptax live price page, the current price of Faptax is 0.00016109USD.
-The circulating supply of Faptax(FAPTAX) is 288.74M FAPTAX , giving it a market capitalization of $46.51K.
+According to the latest data gathered on Faptax live price page, the current price of Faptax is 0USD.
+The circulating supply of Faptax(FAPTAX) is 288.74M FAPTAX , giving it a market capitalization of $45.58K.

 - 24-hour0.00%$ --$ --$ --